-The Bashu dialects were once spoken in the area around Sichuan, though it is now extinct and replaced by Southwestern Mandarin.
-However, certain traces of the language have persisted and survived in Southwestern Mandarin (or Sichuanese Mandarin), making the latter considerably difficult to understand for speakers of Standard Mandarin.
-Sichuan is known for its spicy cuisine and... well, being the home of pandas.
+The Bashu dialects were once spoken in the area around Sichuan and Chongqing, though they are now extinct and replaced by Southwestern Mandarin.
+However, certain traces of the language have persisted and survived in Sichuanese Mandarin dialects, making the latter considerably difficult to understand for speakers of Standard Mandarin.
+Sichuan is known for its spicy cuisine and... well, being the natural habitat of pandas.

 Other Distinct Dialects